 A Design Sprint is a formulaic approach to compressing the Design Thinking process into a 5-day execution.
-Design Sprints are used to shortcut larger, complex projects outlined during the Design Thinking process while creating a tangible prototype within a short amount of time.
+Design Sprints are used to verify ideas or features while creating a tangible prototype within a short amount of time.
 A Design Sprint encourages cross-departmental collaboration and focuses while also catering to open-minded thinking, creative problem solving, and increased accountability.

 How is Design Thinking Used?